 Students learn to read blueprints to plan residential construction.
 This course explains the symbols, lines and other instructions commonly embedded in blueprints.

 This course teaches students to describe the geometric concepts of engineering design through drawing.
 The class focuses on spatial relations around lines, planes, intersections and principal shapes.

 Those who have earned a certificate or diploma in architectural drafting can go on to become drafters or illustrators.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), architectural drafters had an average annual wage of $53,470 for May 2015.
-The BLS also reports that artists employed in the field of architecture and engineering earned an average annual salary of $74,710 in May 2015.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), architectural and civil drafters had an average annual wage of $56,700 for May 2018.
+The BLS also reports that artists and related workers earned an average annual salary of $67,700 in May 2018.

 Continuing Education Information